-- The Company Mission and Values
+- The company mission and values

-- Guiding principles

-- Specific legal requirements
+- An outline of specific legal requirements

-- Policy information
+- Information on Company policies

 - Examples of acceptable and unacceptable behavior

-- Ways to ask questions and report concerns
+- Where to direct your questions and report concerns

-As a Company employee, officer, or board member, you are responsible for studying and knowing Code Blue, for completing the annual mandatory training, and ensuring that we all adhere to the expectations described in this document.
+As a Company employee, officer, or board member, you are responsible for studying and knowing Code Blue, for completing the annual mandatory training, and for ensuring that we all meet the expectations described in this document.

-If you see behavior that is unethical or potentially harmful to someone or to the company, we ask that you report it.
+If you see behavior that is unethical or potentially harmful to someone or to the Company, we ask that you report it.
 Depending on how you're most comfortable communicating the issue, you can:

-- Contact Chief Audit and Compliance Officer Mary Semma (ext.
-4432) or the Corporate Integrity Department (compliance@azblue.com) with your questions or concerns. - Talk to your manager about any issues. - Talk to the Compliance Officer for your Organization, as listed in the Appendix of Code Blue. - Call the Compliance Hotline at (888) 474-3683.
+- Contact Chief Compliance and Privacy Officer Anne Schrock (ext.
+4315) or the Corporate Integrity department (compliance@azblue.com) with your questions or concerns; - Share your concerns with your manager; - Talk to the compliance officer for your Organization as listed in the Appendix; or - Call the Compliance Hotline at 1-888-474-3683.

-While the Company's No Retaliation policy protects employees who report unethical behaviors, you may also choose to remain anonymous when you call the hotline.
+While the Company's No-Retaliation policy protects employees who report unethical behaviors, you may also choose to remain anonymous when you call the hotline.
+You choose the reporting method you feel most comfortable using.

 Code Blue is integral to our daily work and to our enduring reputation as a trustworthy organization.
-Thank you for helping BCBSAZ maintain the highest ethical standards for the Company and its customers.
+Thank you for helping AZ Blue maintain the highest ethical standards for the Company, its customers, and the people of Arizona.